 - Other Financial Supports

-We know that clients of ours have benefitted from trading online vouchers.
-Trading online and taking online payments is vital for retail businesses.
+We know that our clients of ours have benefitted from trading online vouchers.
+Trading online and taking online payments are vital for retail businesses.
 Let the world be your marketplace.
 We are exploring Lean for Micro to see if it will benefit our clients.
 The people in the local Waterford LEO are excellent.
 Click here for more information on the above

 Strategic Banking Corporation of Ireland [SBCI]

-These are government backed loans that are available from certain banks.
+These are government-backed loans that are available from certain banks.
 The two Covid related loan schemes that are available are